 5. Participate in activities sponsored by your local library.
 Many of the larger libraries have story time for younger kids, and they sponsor clubs and events for older children.

 6. Sign up for 4-H or another type of summer camp.
 There are a wide variety of camps to choose from, so look for one that matches your child’s interests.
 It’s a great way for kids to meet and form new friendships and they’ll cherish these memories a lifetime.

 7. Take part in church activities.
 From Vacation Bible School, to youth groups and choirs, church activities provide a safe environment for kids of all ages to socialize.

 8. Spend a few hours at the local park.
 It’s a great way to meet new people while getting the exercise they need to stay healthy.
 Not to mention, your local park is a fantastic place to look for other homeschoolers.

 9. See what programs the community college offers.
 Some of them have programs for older kids to meet and participate in activities with other kids their age.

 10. Check out the local schools.
 Talk to the schools in your area to see if they offer extracurricular activities for homeschoolers.

 11. Start your own homeschool group or co-op!
 It only takes 3-4 families to start meeting on a regular basis for enrichment activities, educational classes, or field trips!

 Social skills include everything from having good manners to knowing how to solve conflicts in a calm and respectful way.
-Kids learn these skills through socialization and there are many ways for homeschoolers to socialize.
+Kids learn these skills through general and homeschool socialization, and as you can see, there are many ways for homeschoolers to socialize.
 Discuss the options with your kids to see which ones they’re the most interested in trying.